Xyclade/MachineLearning/Readme.md

 }
 ```

 As you can see there are two sort methods: ```SortByTotalFrequency``` and ```SortByOccurenceRate```.
 In the latter one you need to pass the rate, which represents the total amount of documents that are contained in the TDM.
-This is done for performance reasons, since the TMD does not keep track of the amount of documents that was used to build up this TDM.
+This is done for performance reasons, since the TDM does not keep track of the amount of documents that was used to build up this TDM.
 Given this implementation, we can now actually make the two tables, one for spam and one for ham.
 We will add this code to the main class.

 ```scala